Brussels 4 Breakfast

 Brussels 4 Breakfast can earn you CPD points with CISI and London Institute of Banking & Finance

 After the Breakfast, Graham and Andrew go along CISI’s corridor to do a live 30-minute webcast to CISI members that can earn CPD points.
 Over the following month these webcasts attract an audience of about 400 who listen to the bitter end to earn their CPD – but about the same again dip in for a while.
 This webcast is available to non-CISI members later via Friends of GrahamBishop.com

 Later in the day, Graham writes up his comments on the discussion – and will now list the topics that actually stirred interest in the audience!
 Sometimes it can be rather surprising – and revealing about the real pressure points in financial regulation.
 His notes are available to Friends of GrahamBishop.com

 Brexit has now happened following the General Election – with one set of effects on financial institutions in the City.
 But EU financial regulation will surely continue its steady evolution and that will have another set of impacts.
-Typically, the incoming financial services Commissioner has immediately initiated some form of stock-taking of the state of play in regulatory reform.
+As usual, the incoming financial services Commissioner has launched some form of stock-taking of the state of play in regulatory reform.
 This time, it is the High-Level Forum on Capital Markets Union and the action plan has just been launched.
-That process has eaten the first year of the term of office and then comes a new wave of legislative action.
+That process has eaten the first year of the term of office and afterwards comes a new wave of legislative action.

 This cycle may be somewhat different because two major policies – banking union and capital markets union – are well already underway, but obstacles remain.
 The next big project – enhancing the international role of the euro – is only under discussion and no concrete measures have been proposed given the political difficulties.
 But the euro’s role can only be enhanced if there is a successful banking union and capital markets union.
 Additionally, EU electors have made clear their demands for a more sustainable economy – and thus finance.
 And Fin Tech is coming to payments – but only if the regulations are right.